 Deciding if an adjustment is reasonable

-Only a court can decide what is reasonable under the Equality Act.
+Only a Tribunal, County Court or Sheriffs Office can decide what is reasonable under the Equality Act.
 Before this, agreements about what’s reasonable are informal.
 When considering adjustments, an employer, service or education provider would look at things like:

 health and safety

 They will usually use occupational health to help decide what might be seen as reasonable.
 Here are some examples of what may be considered reasonable.